scorpido74/azure-docs.nl-nl/articles/cognitive-services/Bing-News-Search/go.md

 ---
-title: 'Snelstartgids: nieuws ontvangen met Bing News Search REST API en go'
+title: 'Quickstart: Get news using Bing News Search REST API and Go'
 titleSuffix: Azure Cognitive Services
-description: In deze Snelstartgids wordt gebruikgemaakt van de go-taal om de Bing Nieuws zoeken-API aan te roepen.
-De resultaten zijn onder andere namen en Url's van nieuws bronnen die worden geïdentificeerd door de query teken reeks.
+description: This quickstart uses the Go language to call the Bing News Search API.
+The results include names and URLs of news sources identified by the query string.
 services: cognitive-services
 author: aahill
 manager: nitinme